wood9366/db-helper/README.md

 - Perl 5.18
 ## Usage
 ### Database Config File
+Database config file, xml format, use to describe database and table structure.
 - name of databse, table or field better to use all lower case letter and underscore.
 - ignore number of databae or table means only 1
 - support field type